thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 ## What is the difference between state and props?

-props (short for "properties") and `state` are both plain JavaScript objects.
-While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas `state` is managed within the component (similar to variables declared within a function).
+Props and `state` are both just JavaScript objects.
+While both hold information that influences the output of render, they are different in one crucial way: props get passed to the component (similar to function parameters) whereas `state` manages data within the component (similar to variables declared within a function).

 To find out whether a piece of data should reside in `state` or in `props`, simply ask three questions about the piece of data: